nft-api/nft-api/README.md

 If these powerful features are essential for your dApp's success (and they definitely are!), read on to embark on a remarkable NFT journey with Moralis!

 ## List of NFT API Endpoints

-You can either call the API endpoints using REST HTTP requests or using the Moralis SDK.

 The following table contains a list of all NFT API endpoints: